-Schedule A to Section 2
+Schedule A

 Acting as a certification authority for digital signatures.
-Providing services designed to verify or authenticate the identity of customers conducting financial and nonfinancial transactions over the Internet and other "open" electronic networks.
+Providing services designed to verify or authenticate the identity of customers conducting financial and non-financial transactions over the Internet and other "open" electronic networks.

 Administrative and related services to mutual funds.
 Providing administrative and related services to mutual funds.